Das Kapital: Legacy

-Das Kapital stands as one of the most influential and controversial books ever written.
+Capital stands as one of the most influential and controversial books ever written.
 Its legacy is multifaceted, shaping intellectual discourse, political movements, and the historical trajectory of the 20th and 21st centuries.

 Its most direct impact has been on socialist and communist movements worldwide.
-Das Kapital provided a powerful theoretical framework for critiquing capitalism, explaining exploitation, and advocating for a revolutionary overthrow of the bourgeois order.
+Capital provided a powerful theoretical framework for critiquing capitalism, explaining exploitation, and advocating for a revolutionary overthrow of the bourgeois order.
 It became a canonical text for numerous political parties and revolutionary leaders, inspiring struggles for workers' rights, national liberation, and the establishment of socialist states.
 The interpretation and application of Marx's ideas, however, varied widely and often became subjects of intense debate and sectarian division within these movements.

-The Reading Room of the British Library (now of the British Museum), where Marx conducted much of the research for Das Kapital.
+The Reading Room of the British Library (now of the British Museum), where Marx conducted much of the research for Capital.
 The work has had a profound impact on academic thought.

-In academia, Das Kapital has had a profound and lasting influence on the social sciences and humanities.
+In academia, Capital has had a profound and lasting influence on the social sciences and humanities.
 Marxian economics emerged as a distinct school of thought, engaging with and developing Marx's categories to analyse capitalist dynamics, crises, and long-term development.
 In sociology, Marx's work is foundational to conflict theory, class analysis, and the study of social stratification and historical change.
 Political science, history, philosophy, literary criticism, and cultural studies have all been significantly impacted by Marxist concepts such as ideology, hegemony, alienation, reification, and the critique of power.
 The Frankfurt School, Western Marxism, post-structuralism, and post-colonial theory are among the many intellectual currents that have engaged deeply with Marx's legacy.

-Das Kapital has also shaped the understanding of capitalism itself, even among its defenders.
+Capital has also shaped the understanding of capitalism itself, even among its defenders.
 Marx's analysis of the inherent dynamism, contradictions, and crisis tendencies of the capitalist mode of production has forced subsequent economic and social thought to grapple with these issues.
 Concepts he pioneered, such as the reserve army of labour, the concentration and centralisation of capital, and the role of technological change, remain relevant for understanding contemporary capitalism.
 His work highlighted the social and historical specificity of capitalism, challenging notions of its eternal or natural character.